Facilities and Services

 Information Technology Services

 The Information Technology (IT) Division (www.it.ttu.edu), under the oversight of the Chief Information Officer (CIO) and Vice President for IT, provides a wide selection of computing resources, services, and support for students, faculty, and staff in support of institutional strategic goals and priorities.
-This is achieved through partnerships and collaboration with our strategic vendor partners and other university areas such as the Office of the Provost, eLearning and Academic Partnerships, TLPDC, and others.
+This is achieved through partnerships and collaboration with our strategic vendor partners and other university areas such as the Office of the Provost, TTU Online, TLPDC, and many others.
 Some of the key services provided include, but are not limited to, university software site licenses, learning management system (Blackboard), desktop support, support for centrally managed classroom technology, student engagement tool (Top Hat), digital signage, identity federation, enterprise lecture capture solution (Mediasite), online meeting space, university application support, mobile application support, online and distance education support, and IT consulting.
 For a full listing of IT services, please visit http://www.depts.ttu.edu/infotech/itlinks.php.
 As part of the Cybersecurity Awareness Program (www.cybersecurity.ttu.edu), the TTU Office of the CIO hosts multiple educational events each semester, maintains State-mandated Cybersecurity Awareness Training programs, and provides other educational resources to raise IT security awareness for the Texas Tech community.

 Departments of the TTU IT Division listed below provide additional services.

-Technology Support (www.itts.ttu.edu) provides a variety of IT services and operates the Advanced Technology Learning Center (ATLC Main) in the west basement of the Texas Tech Library building, as well as remote student computing labs located throughout the campus (www.depts.ttu.edu/itts/labs).
+Technology Support (ITTS) (www.itts.ttu.edu) provides a variety of IT services and operates the Advanced Technology Learning Center (ATLC Main) in the west basement of the Texas Tech Library building, as well as remote student computing labs located throughout the campus (www.depts.ttu.edu/itts/labs).
 Computer workstations can be accessed either in-person or remotely at https://remoteaccess.labstats.com/texas-tech.
-Some of the IT services provided include no-cost, no-credit technology-related short courses (hands-on and online), 3D printing, WEPA print kiosks throughout campus (http://www.depts.ttu.edu/itts/labs/printing/index.php), university software site licenses, mission critical university systems management (e.g., Blackboard, Mediasite, Zoom, OmniCMS, Top Hat, SharePoint Online, etc.), technology accessibility review (www.accessibility.ttu.edu), and lab management consulting.
-Technology Support also manages university web systems infrastructure and operations per OP 52.07 (in partnership with TOSM) and provides training and support for website optimization and accessibility.
+Some of the other IT services provided include no-cost, no-credit technology-related short courses (hands-on and online), 3D printing, WEPA print kiosks throughout campus (http://www.depts.ttu.edu/itts/labs/printing/index.php), university software site licenses, mission critical university systems management (e.g., Blackboard, Mediasite, Zoom, OmniCMS, Top Hat, SharePoint Online, etc.), technology accessibility review (www.accessibility.ttu.edu), and lab management consulting.
+Technology Support also manages the university web systems infrastructure and operations per OP 52.07 (in partnership with TOSM) and provides training and support for website optimization and accessibility.
 Technology Support provides periodic campus training sessions on cybersecurity practices and awareness, hosts IT vendor educational presentations, and facilitates advanced training sessions for campus IT professionals.

 IT Help Central (ITHC) (www.ithelpcentral.ttu.edu) provides students, faculty, and staff with friendly “front line” IT support for the multitude of IT services available on campus.
 ITHC is the primary point of contact for anyone needing assistance regarding technology issues, as well as secondary support for campus IT professionals.
 In addition to resolving questions quickly, the Service Desk is also structured to escalate requests, incidents, problems, and concerns from the TTU community to the appropriate IT staff member.
-All issues are tracked online until they are closed.
+All requests are tracked online until they are closed.
 Students, faculty, and staff may utilize the self-support and chat features through askIT (www.askit.ttu.edu) or may contact ITHC at 806.742.4357 (HELP) or ithelpcentral@ttu.edu.

 Telecommunications (www.net.ttu.edu) architects and manages TTUnet (the Texas Tech network), Unified Communications/Skype for Business/Teams, secure wireless network, Internet, LEARN, and Internet2 connections.
 Telecommunications plans and administers the development, acquisition, repair, maintenance, and delivery of network services for TTU.
 This department also manages the eRaider authentication account services that provide secure access to various campus resources and other select non-TTU resources through identity federation.
 Telecommunications is also responsible for Microsoft 365, TTU email service, and domain name service.